 Last, but not least, ask your clients to review you and include these reviews on your website – this will help with the ‘trustworthiness’ aspect.

-TL;DR: E-A-T and YMYL are important concepts for accountancy firms to consider when writing content.
+E-A-T and YMYL are important concepts for accountancy firms to consider when writing content.
 Prioritise writing blog posts that are factually accurate, written by industry experts, and are updated regularly for the best chance of getting your content ranking well on Google.